nvda-es/devguides_translation/original_docs/NVDA-Add-on-Development-Guide.md

 #### Introduction

 To present straight forward information to your users, ui.message and ui.browseableMessage are usually sufficient.
 However, if the user needs to give information back to your add-on, those aren't going to help.
 For that, you need dialogs.
-Dialog creation and the many considerations around using them are outside the scope of this document, but we can help to get you started.
+Creating dialogs and the many considerations around using them are outside the scope of this document, but we can help to get you started.

 To create and use dialogs, you need to import two modules: GUI (import gui) and WXPython (import wx).
 Read their documentation for the large number of options available to you.